stuartgl/FoundIt/README.md

 (Beta) There is also an index.html file in the root which will make calls to the same DB if accessed via a web server such as python's simpleHTTPServer module.

 There is the vague ambition of using this as the basis for a report generator, but at the moment only basic search functionality is in place.
 Sometimes it throws CORS errors.
-Working on fixing this/building the web interface out further/implementing a proper design is low on my list of things #TODO.
+Working on fixing this/building the web interface out further/implementing a proper design is low on my list of things #TODO, hence beta.

 ```python
 python -m SimpleHTTPServer 8090 | firefox http://localhost:8090